Tao Zhongwen: Biography

 After 1545, the Emperor began to rely on fortune-telling organized by Tao for state affairs.
 Tao's ally Yan Song also participated in fortune-telling, seeing it as a way to influence policy in the desired direction.
 Tao prepared elixirs for the Emperor that were believed to extend his life, including one made from the blood of a virgin's first menstruation.
 To obtain this ingredient, he gathered hundreds of young virgins in the West Park, along with vermilion and other ingredients.
 (Note: The Chinese of that time considered crystallized urine and amber (which they regarded as dragon semen) to be equally potent substances.
 The Emperor also used both.)
 Officials criticized these elixirs, which also contained lead and arsenic, as being poisonous, but their concerns were ignored.

 Tao had several disciples and followers, and his sons were also recognized and given positions of honor.
 Tao Shitong, probably the eldest son, served as an assistant to the Court of Imperial Sacrifices.
-His probably second son, Tao Shien, was appointed as deputy head of the Office of Imperial Seals and later also served as an assistant to the Court of Imperial Sacrifices.
+His probably second son, Tao Shi'en, was appointed as deputy head of the Office of Imperial Seals and later also served as an assistant to the Court of Imperial Sacrifices.
 Another son, Tao Shichang, studied at the Imperial University, while yet another son held the position of company commander in the Embroidered Uniform Guard.
 Even Tao's more distant relatives held positions in various offices.

 In 1559, Tao resigned from his position and died in November 1560.
 After his death, the Emperor struggled to find a suitable Taoist adept to replace him.
 Before his death, Tao humbly returned many gifts to the emperor, including jade and gold valuables, as well as 10,000 liang (373 kg) of silver.
 The Emperor deeply mourned his death and gave him a highly esteemed four-character posthumous name, such as Shao, instead of the usual two-character one.

 After the Jiajing Emperor's death, the new Longqing Emperor and his ministers stripped Tao (and Shao) of all posthumous honors and imprisoned the late emperor's physicians, who had prepared drugs intended to prolong his life but which apparently shortened it instead.
 Tao Shi'en was among those arrested.
 They were sentenced to death, but in 1570, the sentence was reduced to exile beyond the Great Wall.
-Grand Secretary Gao Gong recalled that Tao had assisted the him in the early 1560s when he was seeking payment of his pension.
+Grand Secretary Gao Gong recalled that Tao had assisted him in the early 1560s when he was seeking payment of his pension.
 Nevertheless, the Tao family's assets were confiscated by the state.